9.2: Planning for the Costs of School

 Applying for Loans

 To apply for a federal student loan, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA determines if you are eligible to receive federal grants, work- study, and state and institutional aid.
-You will need to complete the FAFSA on or after January 1st of the year you expect to attend school.
+The FAFSA opens on October 1st each year.
+Be sure to complete the application soon after it opens.
 State and institutional aid awards are granted on a first-come, first-serve basis, so apply as early as possible (U.S. Department of Education, 2008).

 Have the following documents (if applicable) available at the time of submission: